 As the space program returns to the moon on the road to Mars, more issues of sustainability will arise that will contribute to changes in our lives.
 NASA is already working on some of these, such as their recent contest to solve the problem of space debris.

-Our future lies in the 50-year-old road to the moon and beyond.
 As humans solve the problems of living in space, the Earth will reap the harvest of greater efficiency.
-As you look up at the moon tonight and recall Neil Armstrong’s first steps, remember that you are already living among space technologies.
+When you look up at the moon tonight and recall Neil Armstrong’s first steps, remember that you are already living among space technologies.